 Persuasion scientists Steve Martin and Noah Goldstein recently discussed two ways to use social psychology to influence people – stakeholders – to form a favorable opinion of you and your organization or client.
 A stakeholder is any person, group or organization who can place a claim on an organization’s attention, resources or output, or is affected by that output.
 They have a stake in the organization, something at risk, and therefore something to gain or lose as a result of corporate activity.
 This applies at the individual level as well.

 Buffet uses a wonderful piece of self-deprecation early in his letter every year.

-For instance, he starts his current letter (his best, according to Bill Gates), with the remark, “It was a good year for Berkshire on all major fronts, except one.
-Here are the important developments:” Then he continues on to summarize 11 key performance points about 2014.
+For instance, he started his 2014 letter (his best, according to Bill Gates), with the remark, “It was a good year for Berkshire on all major fronts, except one.
+Here are the important developments:” Then he continues on to summarize 11 key performance points of that year.

 In the second of his points he says, “Our bad news from 2014 comes from… During the year, [name] disappointed many of its customers…”

 Nearly all companies present only the good news to their shareholders while hiding their failures.
-(I’ve worked for several during my own career, including a company in which the managing director declared it was his official policy for company newsletters to only run good news.]
+[I’ve worked for several during my own career, including a company in which the managing director declared it was his official policy for company newsletters to only run good news.]
 Mr. Buffett, instead, draws attention to a downside early in his address.
 Is this a mistake?

 Not at all.